bereyhi-courses/rl-utoronto/index.md

 ## Final Project Submission and Presentation

 ### Final Presentations
-The final project presentations are given on _Tuesday December 5._
+The final project presentations are given on _Friday December 5._

 The seminars __start at 1:00 PM__ in the __Claude T. Bissell Building - Room 205 (BL 205).__ The detailed schedule can be found [Quercus.](https://q.utoronto.ca/courses/414555)